 What Are Some Penalties Associated with Risk of Injury?

 The consequences for these and other criminal offenses are severe.
 Even the least serious of the crimes described, a Class A misdemeanor, is punishable by up to a year in jail and a fine of up to $2,000.
 For felony offenses, the time of imprisonment increases to 5, 10, or even 20 years, and the fines can go as high as $15,000.

 Contact a Stamford Child Endangerment Attorney

-An experienced Stamford risk of injury/child endangerment lawyer will know the steps to take to help work toward the best possible resolution of your case and advocate to protect your rights in court.
-If you have been charged with child endangerment, then contact an experienced Stamford child endangerment lawyer right away.
+An experienced Stamford child endangerment lawyer will know the steps to take to help work toward the best possible resolution of your case and advocate to protect your rights in court.
 Follow this link to learn more about working with the team at Mark Sherman Law, then give us a call.